 The earth is a giant source of energy, both renewable and non-renewable,—ready at our disposal.
 Thanks to the work of Weber, Faraday, Maxwell, Hertz, Edison, and Tesla, we have electrical power to make our lives easier and more comfortable.
 As technology developed, some of the innovations from those days were neglected.
 Today, those technologies are being revisited, refined, and reintroduced, giving us multiple ways to generate electricity at home.

 Know other ways to generate electricity at home?
 Tell us about it in the comment section below!

 **Disclaimer: All content on this site is for informational purposes only.
 Please read our full disclaimer here**

-Editor’s Note – This post was originally published in July 2015 and has been updated for quality and relevancy.
+Editor’s Note – This post was originally published on July 24, 2015 and has been updated for quality and relevancy.